Learning Outcomes

 This article has covered the following key knowledge points:

-• The rationale includes protecting client money, preventing financial crime, and maintaining professional integrity.
+- The rationale includes protecting client money, preventing financial crime, avoiding insolvency risks, and maintaining professional integrity and public trust.

-• Using the client account for client convenience or transactions unrelated to legal services is a breach.
+- Using the client account for client convenience or transactions unrelated to legal services is a breach, including escrow-only arrangements and routine bill payment services.

-• Holding funds unnecessarily after a matter concludes can also breach the Rules (Rule 2.5 and potentially Rule 3.3).
+- Holding funds unnecessarily after a matter concludes can breach the Rules (Rule 2.5 and potentially Rule 3.3).

-• Breaches can lead to SRA disciplinary action, damage to reputation, and potential legal liability.
+- Breaches can lead to SRA disciplinary action, AML reporting issues, insolvency law complications, and potential civil liability.

 Key Terms and Concepts